Best Boston Neighborhoods for College Students Based on T Stops and Rent Trends

 South Boston

-South Boston is slightly less expensive than other popular communities in the Boston area like downtown, which is located directly north of the neighborhood.
-Here, students can still enjoy the city life while not being in the heart of it.
+South Boston is slightly less expensive than other popular communities like downtown Boston, which is located directly north of the neighborhood.
+Here, students can enjoy the city life without the expensive price tag.
 South Boston is accessible via the JFK/UMass, Andrew, and Broadway stops along the Red Line.
 Students can use these stops to travel directly to Cambridge or downtown and switch to the Orange and Green Lines.

 South Boston Average Rent Prices by the Bedroom